9brada6/tabs-with-posts/tests/manual_testing.md

 ## Translation

 1. Check if all frontend translations have the option to be modified in settings.
-2. Test the translations of the widget with various plugins to see if they work(what plugins this pluggin support).
+2. Test the translations of the widget with various plugins to see if they work(what plugins this plugin support).

 ## Cache